Chart Color Schemes

 Hindmarsh - Brompton's population is slightly younger than the national pattern

-The median age in Hindmarsh-Brompton is 36 years, which is slightly below Greater Adelaide's average of 39 and the Australian median of 38.
+The median age in Hindmarsh-Brompton as of 2021 is 36 years, which is slightly below Greater Adelaide's average age of 39 and the Australian median age of 38.
 Compared to Greater Adelaide, Hindmarsh-Brompton has a higher proportion of residents aged 25-34 (21.1%) but fewer residents aged 5-14 (8.6%).
-This concentration of 25-34 year-olds is significantly above the national average of 14.5%.
-Between the 2021 Census and now, the proportion of residents aged 35 to 44 has increased from 13.9% to 15.1%, while the proportion of those aged 45 to 54 has decreased from 12.6% to 11.0%.
-By 2041, Hindmarsh-Brompton is projected to experience notable changes in its age composition, with the 75-84 age group expected to grow by 81%, reaching 1,849 people from a previous total of 1,019.
+This proportion of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between the 2016 and 2021 censuses, the proportion of Hindmarsh-Brompton's population in the 35 to 44 age group increased from 13.9% to 15.1%, while the proportion in the 45 to 54 age group decreased from 12.6% to 11.0%.
+By 2041, Hindmarsh-Brompton's population is projected to experience significant changes in its age structure, with the 75 to 84 age group expected to grow by 81%, reaching a total of 1,849 people from the previous count of 1,021.